amajor/masters-thesis/README.md

 ## Goal

-> This paper will review how structural quality can impact software evolution.
+This paper will review how structural quality can impact software evolution.

-## Code

-The code repository started by Dr. Omari can be found on Bitbucket at https://bitbucket.org/bankruptcy-guru/code-metrics/src/master/.

 ## Contents